EnricoZanetti/RAG-Personalization-LLM-Evaluation/README.md

 - **layout/**: Folder containing layout or style files for formatting the thesis.
 - **LICENSE**: License file for the repository.
 - **README.md**: Documentation and overview of the repository.
-- **Zanetti-thesis-RAG-based-Personalization-LLMs.pdf**: The final compiled PDF of the thesis.
+- **Zanetti-thesis-RAG-based-Personalization-LLMs-Evaluation-AI-Chatbots.pdf**: The final compiled PDF of the thesis.
 - **bibliography.bib**: BibTeX file containing references used in the thesis.
 - **frontespizio.sty**: Style file for the thesis cover page.
 - **main.tex**: Main LaTeX file that compiles the thesis by including all chapters, references, and formatting.